The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Conclusion

 \section{Conclusion}

-In this work we have introduced a simulation suite for the study of relativistic effects in cosmology and illustrated its use with an application to the lensing-matter clustering statistics.
+In this work we have introduced a simulation suite for the study of relativistic effects in cosmology and illustrated its use with an application to lensing-matter clustering statistics.

-We have described the \textsc{RayGalGroupSims} (or in short \textsc{RayGal}) suite.
-This consists of two large and well resolved N-body simulations of two different cosmological models ($\Lambda$CDM and $w$CDM) calibrated on CMB data.
-For each simulation several snapshots have been stored as well as (wide, intermediate or deep) particles and gravity light-cones.
-Halos have been detected in snapshots and light-cones according to a wide range of possible definitions.
-The specificity of this work lies in the relativistic ray-tracing technique used to generate the data: light-rays are propagated from the observer to the sources according to weak-field geodesic equations of general relativity.
-Several hundreds of million of particles and tens of million of halos have been replaced in redshift-space.
-Within our intermediate light-cone ($2500$~deg$^{2}$ up to $z=2$), the source (or halo) angular densities are similar to the one expected from present and future photometric (or spectroscopic) surveys such as DES, KIDS, HSC, Euclid and LSST (or BOSS, eBOSS, DESI, Euclid and SKA).
-These relativistic particles/halos catalogues contain information about the lensing deflection angle, the weak-lensing distortion matrix, the apparent redshift including all contributions at first order in metric perturbation (comoving, Doppler, potential, transverse Doppler, ISW-RS).
-Relativistic \textsc{Healpix} maps were also produced. \emph{All these catalogues and maps are publicly available \footnote{ \href{https://cosmo.obspm.fr/public-datasets/}{https://cosmo.obspm.fr/public-datasets/}}}.
+We have described the \textsc{RayGal} suite.
+It consists of two large and well-resolved N-body simulations of two different cosmological models ($\Lambda$CDM and $w$CDM) calibrated on CMB data.
+For each simulation, several snapshots have been stored in addition to (wide, intermediate, or deep) particles and gravity light cones.
+Halos have been detected in snapshots and light cones according to a wide range of possible definitions.
+The specificity of this work lies in the relativistic ray-tracing technique used to generate the data: light rays are propagated from the observer to the sources according to weak-field geodesic equations of GR.
+Several hundred million particles and tens of millions of halos have been replaced in redshift space.
+Within our intermediate light cone ($2500$~deg$^{2}$ up to $z=2$), the source (or halo) angular densities are similar to those expected from present and future photometric (or spectroscopic) surveys, such as DES, KIDS, HSC, Euclid, and LSST (or BOSS, eBOSS, DESI, Euclid, and SKA).
+These relativistic particle and halo catalogues contain information about the lensing deflection angle, the weak-lensing distortion matrix, and the apparent redshift, including all contributions at first order in metric perturbation (comoving, Doppler, potential, transverse Doppler, and ISW-RS).
+Relativistic \textsc{Healpix} maps were also produced. {All these catalogues and maps are publicly available\footnote{ \href{https://cosmo.obspm.fr/public-datasets/}{https://cosmo.obspm.fr/public-datasets/}}}.